EnviroDIY/USGS_NGWOS/NGWOS_TTN/ReadMe.md

     - Cluster settings: Uncheck
   - Provisioning information:
     - JoinEUI (also called App EUI)
       - *For a MultiTech mDot, the Join EUI (AppEUI) is programmable*.
 That means it is not set or specified on the module packaging.
-I suggest you create a new random EUI for your module using this page: https://descartes.co.uk/CreateEUIKey.html.
+I suggest you create a new random EUI for your module using [this random generator](https://descartes.co.uk/CreateEUIKey.html).
+Just click the "Create EUI" button.
       <!-- - For my Seeed LoRa-E5, the App EUI is confusingly labeled "KEY" on the product sticker -->
       - This must be exactly 16 hex characters (8 bytes = 64 bits).
     - DevEUI (Device EUI)